Weicesun/Weicesun.github.io/about.md

 title: About myself
 ---

 This is tech blog for Weice.
 I am a master student from Georgia Tech.
-You can find my profile on
+You can find my profile on [Linkedin](http://jekyllrb.com/)
-{% include icon-linkedin.html username="Weice Sun" %}
-[Linkedin](http://jekyllrb.com/)